-- D05.11.01.
-Open channels shall be designed to have smooth transitions with adequate access provisions for maintenance and cleaning.
-Where the Local Government Authority permits the use of an open channel to convey flows from a development site to the receiving water body, such a channel shall comply with the requirements of this Guideline, QUDM and Australian Rainfall and Runoff (ARR). - D05.11.02.
-Safety fencing shall be provided at dangerous sections in accordance with CMDG specification and standard drawings, and QUDM, AS1926.1, and AS1926.2.
-Fence height of 1.2m is considered to be appropriate. - D05.11.03.
-Where the product of average velocity and average flow depth at the design flow rate is greater than 0.4m2/s, the design will be required to specifically provide for the safety of persons who may enter the channel. - D05.11.04.Design of open channels shall be generally in accordance with QUDM.
+- D05.11.03.
+Where the product of average velocity and average flow depth at the design flow rate is greater than 0.4m2/s, the design will be required to specifically provide for the safety of persons who may enter the channel. - D05.11.04.
+Design of open channels shall be generally in accordance with QUDM.
 Open channels will be designed to contain the major system flow for 1% AEP (100 year ARI) less any flow that is contained in the minor system (if applicable), with an appropriate freeboard for open channel and allowance for blockage of the minor system in accordance with QUDM.
-Freeboard requirementsDesign of open channels an Ac Ma shall be in accordance with QUDM.
+Freeboard shall be calculated in accordance with QUDM.
 Access and maintenance berms are to be provided in accordance with Section D05.10 of the specification.